 9 §429.918 specialized adult day §429.918 F.S.; Rule 59A-16 F.A.C.
 AHCA-licensed centers Dementia caregivers, pairs with rails 1, 2, 4, 6, 8

-10 Private (LTCi riders, out-of-pocket, faith-based) Private contract Insurers, providers, churches Self-pay caregivers; gap-fill
+10 Private (insurance riders, out-of-pocket, faith-based) Private contract Insurers, providers, churches Self-pay caregivers; gap-fill

-The rest of this guide walks each rail in priority order, the easiest wins first, followed by the dementia-specific rails, the veteran rails, the Medicaid rail, and finally the private gap-fill.
+The rest of this guide walks each rail in priority order: the easiest wins first, then the dementia-specific rails, the veteran rails, the Medicaid rail, and finally the private gap-fill.

-The National Family Caregiver Support Program is the broadest federal respite stream and the one most Florida families will encounter first.
-It sits at 42 USC §§3030s through 3030s-2 (OAA Title III, Subtitle E, Sections 371-373), reauthorized through the Older Americans Act Reauthorization Act of 2020 (P.L.
-116-131).
+The National Family Caregiver Support Program (NFCSP) is the broadest federal respite stream and the one most Florida families encounter first.
+It sits at 42 USC §§3030s through 3030s-2 under the Older Americans Act (OAA) Title III, Subtitle E.

 What NFCSP Covers